bzw133/SHAARP.ml/docs/output.md

 #### Maker Fringes Figure

+!!! note
-Note: This sub-panel is available only if `Generate Maker Fringes Plot` is checked in the `Calculation Controls` found in the input panel.
+	This sub-panel is available only if `Generate Maker Fringes Plot` is checked in the `Calculation Controls` found in the input panel.

 ![makerfringes_op](./img/makerfringes_op.png)